mhenke/CFML-in-100-minutes/cfml100mins.markdown

 * What did the "ArraySort" instuction do to the collection?
 * What does "ArrayLen" instruction return?

 There are lots of cool things to do with an array.
-You can rearrange the order of the elements using the "ArraySort" instruction like we did in the last example.
-You can iterate through each element using the "cfloop" instruction.
+You can rearrange the order of the elements using the ```ArraySort``` instruction like we did in the last example.
+You can iterate through each element using the ```cfloop``` instruction.
 You can find the address of a specific element by using the "arrayName[index]" instruction.
 You can ask an array if an element is present with the "ArrayIsDefined" instruction.
 Try out this example that brings a bunch of things together:

 #### Tag